zx80/flask-simple-auth/README.md

 Make module work without `cachetools` if `FSA_CACHE` is set to *None*.
 Use `ttl` as a default cache strategy.
 Simplify version numbering from 3 to 2 figures.
+Improve demo example with login and email authentication.

 #### 5.4.0 on 2022-02-08